-The recorded loads in kVA are calculated assuming that load data recorded are in kW on the 4.16kV side of the feeder transformers and that the overall power factor is 0.95.
+The recorded loads in kW are calculated assuming that load data recorded are on the 4.16kV side.

 Although the single-line diagrams provided by QEC show the maximum connected load at each customer node, these connected loads cannot be used for the penetration study since the voltage drop at different network buses will exceed 5%.
 The use of these loads requires changes to network cable sizes which is not part of the scope of this study.
 Therefore, network maximum and minimum loads considered are based on the metered values.